HoogleyBoogley/calculator/README.md

-# quadratic-calculator
+# Quadratic Calculator
-A calculator meant for solving quadratics.
 Requires PHP 5+.

+# Features
+Well, the title says it all, a quadractic calculator that can be used to solve quadractic forumlas and equations.